aws/aws-pdk/packages/nx-monorepo/README.md

 To visualize our dependency graph, run the following command from the root directory: `npx nx graph`.

-Now lets test building our project, from the root directory run `npx nx run-many --target=build --all`.
+Now lets test building our project, from the root directory run `npx nx run-many --target=build --nx-bail`.
 As you can see, the pythonlib was built first followed by the cicd package.
+> This is equivalent to running `yarn build`, `pnpm build`, or `npm run build` depending on your node package manager, and similarly `yarn build` also accepts the same [Nx Run-Many options](https://nx.dev/packages/nx/documents/run-many#options) (eg: `yarn build --projects=cicd`).

 The NxMonorepoProject also manages your yarn/pnpm workspaces for you and synthesizes these into your package.json pnpm-workspace.yml respectively.